rhit-swartwba/CriticalityScoreAnalysis/README.md

 # CriticalityScoreAnalysis
 Analysis and Improvement of the Criticality Score Algorithm

-See the following Excel sheets:
+See the Criticality Score Paper document.